Nahom-Assefa/Adulis-Inc/README.md

 Adulis is a web-app that allows one to sell electronic devices in various physical conditions for cash or cash-like equivalents.

 Navigate through the tabs to learn more about how it works.
-Visit the sell table and go through the prompts to see a payout estimate for a particular device.
+Visit the sell tab and go through the prompts to see a payout estimate for a particular device.

 ## License